 In severe cases, this can also lead to death.

-This is why it is very important for diving beginners to remember to never to go too deep into the water and never too resurface too quickly.
+This is why it is very important for diving beginners to remember never to go too deep into the water and never to resurface too quickly.

 How Long Does it Take to Learn Scuba Diving?

-The length of time it takes to learning scuba diving varies depending on the individual, though usually it does not take along at.
+The length of time it takes to learning scuba diving varies depending on the individual.
+Usually, it does not take a long time at all.

 Getting a scuba certification requires three steps.
 The academics or self-study part is the first step.

-In this step, you need to develop your knowledge about the principles behind scuba diving so that you understand how to dive safely.
+In this step, you need to develop your knowledge about the principles behind scuba diving so that you understand how to dive safely and avoid for example to suffer from the bends.
 If you are taking a classroom course, they can take several days to several weeks to complete.

 However, an online course can help you learn the theory behind scuba diving at your own pace.
 Depending on how fast you can review and remember all the material, you can finish this step in just hours.